The Movies’ Digital Future is in Sight and it Works

 The New York Times, November 26, 2000

-I got hooked up with the Times in the fall of 1998 when A&L editor John Rockwell became enamored with audio/video tech and tasked a lieutenant with finding someone who could write a basic home-theater how-to for a fall movie special.
-I was the senior editor at Home Theater magazine and was assigned the story by one of Rockwell’s assistant editors, who had seen my unconventional reportage about shopping in San Francisco for a DVD player equipped with the controversial Divx pay-for-play system.
+I began working with the Times in the fall of 1998 while I was senior editor at Home Theater magazine and was asked to write a home theater primer for an Arts & Leisure fall movie section.
 This was followed by an assignment in the summer of 1999 to visit two New York area movie theaters doing experimental digital screenings of Star Wars: Episode I – The Phantom Menace, which George Lucas had converted to a digital master to help prove the viability of digital projection.
 Finally, they reached out to me to do a major feature about the arrival of digital cinema, which was just blossoming into something commercially viable.